 CEMB sponsored Bullet Hole, a powerful production about FGM, at Park Theatre, for black history month.
 It is a story of hope, love and human rights played by an all-female cast.

-In October, Spokespersons Sadia Hameed and Maryam Namazie conducted a training for 11 Malaysian government officials who are involved in the Islamic religious affairs department, including those implementing Sharia in the law, education and government.
+In October, CEMB Spokespersons conducted a training for 11 Malaysian government officials who are involved in the Islamic religious affairs department, including those implementing Sharia in the law, education and government.
 We showed them the film, Islam’s Non Believers, and had an extended discussion on apostasy and the right to atheism.
 They argued that atheists go against “their culture” and that the law must be respected.
 We argued that unjust laws must be challenged and culture is not homogenous.
 We stressed the importance of secularism and universal values.
 Discussions were sometimes heated but it was the first time they had met with ex-Muslims and it helped some of them to understand the awful treatment Malaysian atheists face and humanise ex-Muslims.
 We also linked it to the treatment of women, religious minorities and LGBT, amongst others.